canibanoglu/tango_with_django_book/chapters/deploy.rst

 Exercises
 ---------

-* Congratulations you've completed the book on How to Tango with Django.
+* Congratulations you've successfully deployed Rango.
 Tweet a link to your application to @tangowithdjango as we'd love to know you've succeeded!